 "Why are you growing a mustache?" asked Jonathon.

 Jonathon responded, "Why did you answer my question with a question?"

 It's important to note that whenever the question falls inside quote marks, the question mark generally falls inside the quote marks (as shown in the examples above).
 The only real exception to the rule is when a character is quoting another character, and the use of single quote marks inside double quote marks come into play.
-For example: